anttiluode/BrainDecoder2/README.md

 Choose the directory containing original images.

-Choose the directory containing field images.
+Choose the directory where you want to put the field images.

 The training process will start, displaying progress.
-Best models are saved as best_model.pth.
+Best models are saved as best_model.pth in the project root.

 # Saving and Loading Models